seslezak/PML-Assignment-Repo/README.md

    2. choosing the packages
    3. dividing data into two parts (training and validation)
    4. viewing the cleaned data sets
-   5. selecting models to train
+   5. selecting models and cross-validation
    6. training models
    7. validating models
    8. running models on test data